sgzzy/webpack-learning/README.md

 # webpack-learning
-A simple exmple for learning webpack
+A sample for learning webpack